CodeYourFuture/curriculum/common-content/en/module/js1/anonymous-functions/index.md

 We didn't give a name to the function in our Jest test.

 This is ok, because we don't need it to have a name.
 We don't call the function by name.
-We passed the function as an argument to the `test` function.
-The `test` function takes the function as a parameter.
-And function parameters get their own names in the scope of the function.
+We passed the function as an {{<tooltip title="argument">}}Arguments are values given to a function which can be different every time we call the function.{{</tooltip>}} to the `test` function.
+The `test` function takes the function as a {{<tooltip title="parameter">}}A parameter is a named variable inside a function.
+The variable's value is given by the caller, when the function is called.{{</tooltip>}}.
+And function parameters get their own names in the {{<tooltip title="scope">}}Scope is where a variable can be accessed from.
+When we define function, its parameters are only available inside the function.{{</tooltip>}} of the function.

 We can imagine the `test` function is defined like this: